 Parents, you have options when it comes to helping your child.
-Some have found that canna cbd oil is greatly useful for their child’s anxiety, and can soothe the symptoms very easily without causing much disruption.
-Alternatively, you can help you child calm their fears by creating a worry bag together.
+You can help you child calm their fears by creating a worry bag together.
 Listen to Parenting coach Pam Dyson explain what she puts into a worry bag and how these items can help kids up to 10 years old learn to cope with their anxiety.
 Her best tip….
 Parents if you’re anxious you need to get a grip on your anxiety!

 Blowing bubbles help children draw deep breathes in order to blow big bubbles.
 This is good for parents too.
 Who can be anxious with beautiful bubbles floating around?
 We know slow deep breathing calms us down.
 Slow, deep breathing utilizing the diaphragm and abdomen causes heart rate, respiratory rate, and blood pressure to drop.
 Here’s an easy bubble recipe.

 2) NOTE PAD